 As a rhetorician of health and medicine, I explore the relationship among medicine, technical communication, and rhetoric.
 I study gaps in medical communication that can be addressed through mutually beneficial, applied research that involves researchers, teachers, the community, and medical professionals.
 To accomplish these projects, I work with community partners to develop research questions, methodologies, and results that benefit people outside of academic institutions, as well as my home institution and its students.

 Angeli, Elizabeth L. Rhetorical Work in Emergency Medical Services: Communicating in the Unpredictable Workplace.
-Routledge, in press.
+Routledge, 2019.

 Angeli, Elizabeth L., and Richard Johnson-Sheehan, eds.
 “Introduction to the Special Issue: Medical Humanities and/or the Rhetoric of Health and Medicine.”
 Technical Communication Quarterly, vol. 27, no. 1, 2018, pp. 1-6.

 Angeli, Elizabeth L., and Christina D. Norwood.
 “Responding to Public Health Crises: Bridging Collective Mindfulness and User Experience to Create Communication Interventions.”
 Communication Design Quarterly, vol. 5, no. 2, 2017, pp. 29-39.

 Angeli, Elizabeth L. “Assemblage Mapping: A Research Methodology for Rhetoricians of Health and Medicine.”
 Methodologies for the Rhetoric of Health and Medicine, edited by Lisa Meloncon and J. Blake Scott, Routledge, 2017.

 —.
 “Three Types of Memory in Emergency Medical Services Communication.”
 Written Communication, vol. 32, no. 1, 2015, pp. 3-38.